capstoneelibriaries/JNS-Libraries/concept/script.md

 ## Conclusion

-Are you looking for a place to trade used books and expand your literary horizons, consider E-Libraries.
-If you'd like to know more about our site's additional features or the build process, like how we implemented **JUnit** testing, our our use of the build pattern, and the singleton pattern, come see us at table X.
+If you'd like to know more about our site's additional features such as our settings page or our build process, like how we implemented **JUnit** with over 100 unique tests, come see us at table X.